 Business agility is about responding to change.
 Continuous innovation is about causing change.
 I prefer my businesses to be active and reactive: continuous innovation over business agility.

-Discover how to turn your business into continuous innovation machine with our Shiftup workshops.
+Discover how to turn your business into a continuous innovation machine with our Shiftup workshops.